Structure and Stability of the 1-Dimensional Mapper: Discrete Case

-We report two possible constructions for the (MultiNerve) Mapper from the pair $(P, f)$: one is from the original Mapper paper~\cite{Singh07}, the other is inspired from the graph-induced complex paper~\cite{Dey13a}.
-Both constructions take a neighborhood graph as input, such as for instance the 1-skeleton graph of the Rips complex, defined as follows: \begin{defin} Given $\delta\geq 0$, the \emph{Rips complex} of $P$ of parameter~$\delta$ is the simplicial complex $\Rips_\delta(P)$ defined by:

-Its 1-skeleton graph is called the {\em Rips graph} of parameter~$\delta$ and denoted by~$\Rips_\delta^1(P)$. \end{defin} Given a choice of neighborhood parameter~$\delta$ and the corresponding Rips graph, the construction from~\cite{Singh07} uses the vertices as witnesses for the cc of the pullback cover on $\Rips^1_\delta(P)$ and for their pairwise intersections.
-Differently, the construction from~\cite{Dey13a} uses the edges as witnesses for the pairwise intersections.
+We report three possible constructions for the (MultiNerve) Mapper from the pair $(X_n, f)$: the first is from the original Mapper paper~\cite{Singh07}, the second is inspired from the graph-induced complex paper~\cite{Dey13b}, and the third is simply the Rips complex approximation.
+Given a choice of neighborhood parameter~$\delta$ and the corresponding Rips graph, the construction from~\cite{Singh07} uses the vertices as witnesses for the connected components of the pullback cover on $\Rips^1_\delta(X_n)$ and for their pairwise intersections.
+Differently, the construction from~\cite{Dey13b} uses the edges as witnesses for the pairwise intersections.
 Thus, both constructions have the same vertex set but potentially different edge sets.

-\paragraph*{Vertex-based connectivity.}
+\paragraph{Vertex-based connectivity.}

-Given an arbitrary interval~$I$ in $\R$, the preimage of~$I$ in~$P$ is defined to be $P\cap X^I$, and its cc are defined to be the cc of the induced subgraph $\Rips^1_\delta(P\cap X^I)$.
-Then, the vertices in the (MultiNerve) Mapper are the cc of the preimages of the intervals $I\in \I$.
-Given two intersecting intervals $I,J$ of~$\I$, given a cc $C_I$ in the preimage of $I$ and a cc $C_J$ in the preimage of $J$, the corresponding vertices are connected by an edge in the Mapper if there is a cc in the preimage of $I\cap J$ that is contained in both $C_I$ and $C_J$; in the MultiNerve Mapper, there are as many copies of this edge as there are cc in the preimage of $I\cap J$ that are contained in $C_I\cap C_J$.
-We denote these two constructions by $\Mapperv_f(\Rips^1_\delta(P), \I)$ and $\MMapperv_f(\Rips^1_\delta(P), \I)$ respectively.
+Given an arbitrary interval~$I$ in $\R$, the preimage of~$I$ in~$X_n$ is defined to be $X_n\cap f^{-1}(I)$, and its connected components are defined to be the connected components of the induced subgraph $\Rips^1_\delta(X_n\cap f^{-1}(I))$.
+Then, the vertices in the (MultiNerve) Mapper are the connected components of the preimages of the intervals $I\in \I$.
+Given two intersecting intervals $I,J$ of~$\I$, given a connected component $C_I$ in the preimage of $I$ and a connected component $C_J$ in the preimage of $J$, the corresponding vertices are connected by an edge in the Mapper if there is a connected component in the preimage of $I\cap J$ that is contained in both $C_I$ and $C_J$; in the MultiNerve Mapper, there are as many copies of this edge as there are connected components in the preimage of $I\cap J$ that are contained in $C_I\cap C_J$.
+We denote these two constructions by $\Mapperv_f(\Rips^1_\delta(X_n), \I)$ and $\MMapperv_f(\Rips^1_\delta(X_n), \I)$ respectively.
+Moreover, functions $\fM^\bullet$ and $\fMM^\bullet$ can be defined on these constructions exactly like in Definition~\ref{def:arbitfunc}.